nicaless/nanowrimo_ga_project/README.md

     0.950495049505

-A Decision Tree with a maximum depth of 5 also performs pretty well in predicting winners and nonwinners.
-ELABORATE/COMPARE WITH LOGISTIC REGRESSION.
+It also performed pretty well in predicting winners and nonwinners achieving a similar scores for cross validation and precision and recall.

-The Decision tree found the following features to be the most important.
+Using feature importances The Decision tree found the following features to be the most important.

 <div>